MinecraftU/mcu-curriculum/level_7/readme.md

 * Section 1: Worldbuilding
   * What is worldbuilding?
-  * Examples of worldbuilding
+  * What are the requirements of a world?
-  * The importance of narrative in worldbuilding and design
+  * Narrative
 * Section 2: Design
   * Research
   * Ideation